laibaaac/laibaaac/README.md

 ### Hi there 👋
-I am Laiba!
-I am currently studying Communication & Multimedia design at the Applied University of Amsterdam.
+I'm Laiba! a student studying Communication & Multimedia Design at the Applied University of Amsterdam.
+💻 Currently, I'm following a minor in web development where I learn to create interactive applications with HTML, CSS, and JavaScript.
+Through various subjects and projects (see my github repositories), I have gained knowledge in browsers, real-time web, performance optimization, rapid prototyping, usability, documentation, version control, debugging, testing, responsive design, reactive design, micro-interactions, and working with APIs.

 ### 📙 Languages
 - HTML
 - CSS
 - Javascript
+- NodeJS
+- Express
+- Socket.io
+- NPM

 <!--